-Artist Michal Rovner presents a site-specific installation and newly commissioned work at the Isabella Stewart Gardner Museum, created in dialogue with “The Book of Esther in the Age of Rembrandt,” a major exhibition exploring seventeenth-century Dutch interpretations of the biblical text.
+Artist Michal Rovner presents newly commissioned work for the Isabella Stewart Gardner Museum's Fenway Gallery and Anne H. Fitzpatrick Façade, created in dialogue with “The Book of Esther in the Age of Rembrandt,” a major exhibition exploring seventeenth-century Dutch interpretations of the biblical text.

-Long concerned with displacement, memory, and resilience, Rovner brings a contemporary perspective to the historical themes of the exhibition.
-Her installation forms a visual bridge between the biblical story of Esther—a -narrative of concealment and resilience—and the contemporary experience of exile, connecting past and present across cultures and generations.
+Rovner brings a contemporary perspective to the historical themes of the exhibition.
+Her presentation forms a visual bridge to the biblical story of Esther—a narrative of concealment and resilience—capturing the universal resonance of a story of exile for multitudes of peoples across time.

-Through this dialogue, the project invites viewers to consider questions of identity, belonging, and the ways memory shapes human experience over time.
+Through this dialogue, the project invites viewers to reflect on the continuum of human experience, identity, belonging, and the ways memory shapes us over time.

 Michal Rovner, Anubis, 2016, video projection, variable sizes.